 Music and arts involvement teaches youth many skills necessary to succeed in life, including problem-solving and decision-making, building self-confidence and self-discipline, personal responsibility, teamwork, and more.
 Research shows attendance and graduation rates are higher for students who participate in their school music programs.
 The College Entrance Examination Board found that students involved in public school music programs scored, on average, 107 points higher on the SATs than students with no participation.

 Music for All will present the Bands of America North Houston Regional Championship at Woodforest Bank Stadium (19115 David Memorial Drive) on Sept.
-25. Preliminary competition begins at 8:00 a.m. and will conclude at approximately 4:30 p.m.
+25. Preliminary competition begins at 8:00 a.m., and will conclude at approximately 4:30 p.m.
 Gates will open for the finals at 6:30 p.m., with performances starting at 7:30 p.m.
 All times are tentative, pending the final schedule of performing bands.
 Current times will be listed at marching.musicforall.org/northhouston21.
 Individual tickets for Prelims or Finals are $23 and day passes are $36.
 Non-performing student groups can purchase day pass bundles with 2 free adult passes for every 20 tickets purchased.
 Children 10 years old or younger are admitted free for general admission seating.
 Music for All is adopting a digital ticketing system this year and tickets can be purchased online for this event at a discounted price.
 All attendees will be required to have a ticket for entry, including children.
 For more information and to purchase tickets, visit: marching.musicforall.org/northhouston21.

 About Music for All